credibil/docs/src/contributing/testing.md

 ## Testing a Specific Crate

-You can test a particular Credibil VC crate with `cargo test -p whatever`.
+You can test a particular Credibil crate with `cargo test -p whatever`.
 For example, to test the example `issuer` crate, execute this command: